Download the PHP package shipmonk/doctrine-two-phase-migrations without Composer

 Installation:

-If your Doctrine\ORM\EntityManagerInterface is autowired, just register few services in your DIC and tag the commands:
+Manual service registration (without the bundle) If your `Doctrine\ORM\EntityManagerInterface` is autowired, just register few services in your DIC and tag the commands:

 Commands: